-Paseo de la Reforma 500, near Zona Rosa, Mexico City, Mexico
+Paseo de la Reforma 500, near Zona Rosa and Chapultapec, Mexico City

-A favorite of rock bands (U2 slept here), heads of state, and CEOs, Mexico City's Four Seasons Hotel offers a diverse range of privileged guests luxury and safe haven in a palace fortress.
+A favorite of rock bands, movie stars, heads of state, and international CEOs, Mexico City's Four Seasons Hotel offers a diverse range of privileged guests luxury and safe haven in a palace fortress.

-Exceptional service is a prime reason the hotel enjoys a 50% repeat rate, one of the highest in the industry, and why it has earned Mexico City's only AAA Five Diamond Award.
+Exceptional service is a prime reason the hotel enjoys a 50 percent repeat rate, many nights of 100 percent occupancy, and the AAA Five Diamond Award for an unprecedented 17 years running.
 A back–of–house bulletin board displays snapshots and brief bios of high–profile or repeat guests, so the staff can tailor its service to their particular needs and tastes.
 The staff also strives to welcome all members of a family by name, including little Tommy and Alice, so a little fact checking is part of the reservations process.
 The Four Seasons is kid–friendly, despite the hotel's reputation as a corporate haven.
-While it does host many international board meetings, on my visit guests appeared to be a mix of men in suits and families traveling with toddlers or teens.
+While it does host many international board meetings, guests are often a mix of men in conservative suits and families traveling with toddlers or teens.
 At check–in or in the room, kids get a complimentary welcome amenity.
 Child–size bathrobes and children's toiletries await them in–room.
-Pets get almost as much consideration.

 You could easily walk right past the bar and not know it, since it's disguised as an English–style library, complete with book–laden shelves and cushy sofas.
 Even more surprising is that El Bar is a favorite breakfast spot, featuring an elegant American buffet in a cozy lounge setting where you can sink into an armchair, spread the day's paper and linger over your latte (breakfasts are served till noon weekdays, 1 pm weekends).
 When not serving breakfast, the bar offers a notable variety of tequilas and mezcals.
 There's live jazz Wednesday to Saturday nights.